on this page

 Businesses no longer eligible

-From 3 November you can’t set up new deductions or increase existing deductions.
-This includes restarting deductions that have finished or been cancelled.
+During this time, you can’t set up new deductions or increase existing deductions.
+This includes restarting deductions that have finished or cancelled deductions.

 During the transition period, your business needs to: